garrying/wwworkshop/module-8-wwworkshop/README.md

 - What is an object that you interact with on a daily basis?
 - What is a recent gift that you have given?
 - While in a new place, what is the first thing that you tend to notice?
-- What's the last thing you bought?
+- What was the last thing you bought?
 - Aside from your computer, and smartphone, what object do you look at on a regular basis?
 - On a visit to a forest, what would you look for?
 - Other than books, what would you put on an empty shelf?